catherine-m-breen/catherine-m-breen/README.md

 check out my website: https://catherine-m-breen.github.io/

 Below are the code projects I am currently working on:
 - **snowpoles** -- a repository for a keypoint detection model to extract snow depth from snowpoles.
-Paper accepted to Water Resources Research!
+Paper published in Water Resources Research!
 - **CV4EcologySchool/snow-Dayz** -- beta-model for a classifier to detect winter weather from camera traps using combined audio and visual information.
 Come check out the paper at CVPR Seattle 2024!
 - **camera-traps-to-validate-satellites** -- code for the paper in Remote Sensing of Environment.
 This was the first ever study to use an active wildlife camera network to validate satellites for snow.